xfl03/JMCCC/README.md

 Logged in!
 ```

-When `auth()` is called, YggdrasilAuthenticator validates the current token.
+When method `auth()` is called, YggdrasilAuthenticator validates the current token.
 If the current token is not available, YggdrasilAuthenticator will try refreshing the token.
-If YggdrasilAuthenticator fails to refresh the token, it will call `tryPasswordLogin()` to ask password for authentication.
+When YggdrasilAuthenticator failed, it will call method `tryPasswordLogin()` to ask the password for authentication.
 If no password is available, YggdrasilAuthenticator will throw a `AuthenticationException`.
 The default implementation of `tryPasswordLogin()` returns `null`, you may need to override it.

-If you want to update the current token manually, you can call `refresh()`, `refreshWithToken(String)` or `refreshWithPassword(String, String)`.
+If you want to update the current token manually, you ought to call `refresh()`, `refreshWithToken(String)` or `refreshWithPassword(String, String)`.
-If you want to save the authentication, you can call `getCurrentSession()` to get the current authentication and serialize it, and call `setCurrentSession(Session)` to load the authentication.
+If you want to save the authentication, you ought to call `getCurrentSession()` to get the current authentication and serialize it, and call `setCurrentSession(Session)` to load the authentication.

 ### Game & Asset Download
 ##### Minecraft downloading